love-bees/scripts/README.md

 # Linux Shell Tutorial Scripts

-For detailed info and step by step instructions:
+For detailed info and step by step instructions, follow the tutorials on the links below:

 * [How to Comment in Bash](https://phoenixnap.com/kb/bash-comment)
 * [Bash Function & How to Use It {Variables, Arguments, Return}](https://phoenixnap.com/kb/bash-function) <br>